 The ability to work on OKRs will vary depending on the nature of the team's responsibilities.
 Sales teams, for instance, will likely have a higher amount of time allocated for KPIs.
 Since closing deals is their business as usual, they'll have a lower capacity to work on OKRs and likely fewer OKRs.
 You should be realistic about the composition of how your team's time is spent and how much of that time can be dedicated to OKRs will impact how many can be tackled.

--OKRs are goals that push the company forward or help fix an unhealthy KPI
+- OKRs are goals that push the company forward or help improve a KPI